angeezzi/Morsecode2/README.md

    ```
    The server will start on `http://localhost:3000`

-2. **Choose your interface**
+2. **Open the unified interface**
    - Open your browser and go to `http://localhost:3000`
-   - Select either the General Arduino Dashboard or Morse Code System
+   - Use the toggle buttons to switch between General Dashboard and Morse Code System

 3. **Connect to Arduino**
    - Click "Refresh" to scan for available ports